 By May 3, Lesnow’s signed a contract with Sidney Hillman and Jacob Potofsky, another ACWA official.
 The workers got a 10 percent wage, health insurance and a pension.
 A year later, a new garment industry code shortened their days to 35 hours a week in the dress industry and 40 hours in the shirtmaking business.

 Within six weeks of the Lesnow strike, virtually all of New Haven’s shirt companies were union.

-In August, the ILGWU called for a general strike.
+Later that year, the ILGWU called for a general strike.
 According to the Greater New Haven Labor History Archives, there were strikes in all of the city’s dress shops.
 After two weeks of rallies, pickets and a shutdown of the industry in New Haven, the ILGWU represented all the dressmaking workers in the city.

 What Happened Next